alexus1024/onms/README.md

     * for time this is "2006-01-02T15:04:05.999Z07:00"
     * for temperature - float with Celsius value
 * if timezone is unknown, assume GMT0
-* invalid json in the task (no comma after "HDDSpace"): assume json is valid
+* invalid json in the demo data (no comma after "HDDSpace"): assume json is valid
 * assume that InternalTemp is allowed to have 'c' too (no such case in demo data)

 ## Instructions